Melbourne Cricket Ground: Early years

 Their first game was at the MCG on New Year's Day 1862, against a Victorian XVIII.
 The Englishmen also wore coloured sashes around their waists to identify each player and were presented with hats to shade them from the sun.
 Some estimates put the crowd at the MCG that day at 25,000.
 It must have been quite a picture with a new 6000 seat grandstand, coloured marquees ringing the ground and a carnival outside.
 Stephenson said that the ground was better than any in England.
 The Victorians however, were no match for the English at cricket and the visitors won by an innings and 96 runs.

-Over the four days of the 'test' more than 45,000 people attended and the profits for Speirs and Pond from this game alone was enough to fund the whole tour.
+Over the four days of the match more than 45,000 people attended and the profits for Speirs and Pond from this game alone was enough to fund the whole tour.
 At that time it was the largest number of people to ever watch a cricket match anywhere in the world.
 Local cricket authorities went out of their way to cater for the needs of the team and the sponsors.
 They provided grounds and sponsors booths without charge and let the sponsors keep the gate takings.
 The sponsors however, were not so generous in return.
 They quibbled with the Melbourne Cricket Club about paying £175 for damages to the MCG despite a prior arrangement to do so.

 The last match of the tour was against a Victorian XXII at the MCG after which the English team planted an elm tree outside the ground.

 Following the success of this tour, a number of other English teams also visited in subsequent years.
-George Parr's side came out in 1863–64 and there were two tours by sides led by William Gilbert Grace.
+George Parr's side came out in 1863–64 and there were two tours by sides led by W. G. Grace.
 The fourth tour was led by James Lillywhite.

 On Boxing Day 1866 an Indigenous Australian cricket team played at the MCG with 11,000 spectators against an MCC team.
 A few players in that match were in a later team that toured England in 1868.
 Some also played in three other matches at the ground before 1869.